| || |

 15. The notification of winning bid will include the total purchase price, including documentary transfer tax, with instructions concerning the various payment methods.

 16. Unless otherwise noted, payment in full by wire transfer, electronic funds transfer or cashier’s check will be required by 5:00 p.m.
-PST, three (3) business days after sale closes.
+PST, five (5) business days after sale closes.
 A $35 processing fee may be required in addition to the winning bid.
 No personal checks or credit card payments will be accepted.
 Payments in excess of the total purchase price will be refunded by mail within 45 days.
 To ensure that a cashier’s check payment is received timely, please employ a reliable delivery service.
 If payment policy is not adhered to, the successful bidder may be banned from future sales.

 17. Properties identified on asset description page as being eligible for a credit sale will require a deposit of $5,000 or 10% of winning bid, whichever is greater, by 5:00 p.m.
 PST, three (3) business days after a subsequent sale closes.
-The balance will be due, meaning good funds in the Tax Collector’s office, within 30 calendar days of the sale date.
+The balance will be due, meaning good funds in the Solano County Tax Collector’s office, within 30 calendar days of the sale date.

 18. A single bid deposit (plus a $35 processing fee) may be required to bid on any and all properties offered for sale by an individual county.
 If a bid deposit is required, the amount of the deposit will be identified on each county’s store front or on the individual asset description.
 Bid Deposits must be in the form of a wire transfer or cashier’s check.
-Please contact Bid4Assets directly for instructions and questions pertaining to Bid Deposits.

 19. Only a successful bidder has the opportunity to purchase County assets.
 If the successful bidder defaults, under California State Law, the County cannot resort to the second highest bidder, and will be required to take appropriate legal action against the bidder who defaults.
 Failure on the part of the successful bidder to consummate the sale within the specified time shall result in the forfeiture of the deposit made and all rights that the purchaser may have had with respect to the property.